GPT-5.6 Government Approval: Lutnick Warns Altman, Case-by-Case Access (June 2026)

 This is the second major US frontier-model intervention in June.
 The first — the June 12 export-control directive that fully suspended Anthropic's Fable 5 and Mythos 5 worldwide — remains in force with zero Fable traffic confirmed June 25.
-OpenAI's path is a permissioned preview: ~20 vetted partners first, each account approved individually, then a wider rollout if Washington is satisfied.
+OpenAI's path is a permissioned preview: trusted partners first, then wider rollout if preview satisfies Washington — not a global shutdown like Anthropic's.

 The story landed the same week as Apple's global RAM-driven price hikes — hyperscalers hoard memory for AI while consumers face higher hardware bills — and social commentary that crystallized the tension: datacenter buildouts you pay for, frontier models you may not access.